JCSDA/jedi-docs/docs/developer/building_and_testing/building_jedi.rst

 .. code:: bash

-   #ecbuild_bundle( PROJECT eckit GIT "https://github.com/UCAR/eckit.git" BRANCH master  UPDATE )
+   #ecbuild_bundle( PROJECT eckit    GIT "https://github.com/ECMWF/eckit.git"        TAG 0.18.5 )
-   #ecbuild_bundle( PROJECT fckit GIT "https://github.com/UCAR/fckit.git" BRANCH master  UPDATE )
+   #ecbuild_bundle( PROJECT fckit    GIT "https://github.com/ECMWF/fckit.git"        TAG 0.5.0  )
-   ecbuild_bundle( PROJECT oops  GIT "https://github.com/UCAR/oops.git"   BRANCH develop UPDATE )
+   ecbuild_bundle( PROJECT oops  GIT "https://github.com/JCSDA/oops.git"   BRANCH develop UPDATE )
    ecbuild_bundle( PROJECT crtm  GIT "https://github.com/JCSDA/crtm.git"  BRANCH develop UPDATE )
    ecbuild_bundle( PROJECT ioda  GIT "https://github.com/JCSDA/ioda.git"  BRANCH develop UPDATE )
    ecbuild_bundle( PROJECT ufo   GIT "https://github.com/JCSDA/ufo.git"   BRANCH develop UPDATE )

 Note that the first two lines are commented out with :code:`#`.
 This is because eckit and fckit are already installed in the :ref:`JEDI Singularity Container <build_env>` so if you are running inside the container, there is no need to build them again.
 If you are running outside of the Singularity container and if you have not yet installed these packages on your system, then you may wish to uncomment those two lines.
 Or, you may wish to install these packages yourself so you can comment these lines out in the future.
 Be warned that can be a bit of a challenge if you are on an HPC system, for example, and you do not have write access to :code:`/usr/local`.
 For more information on how to install these packages see our JEDI page on :doc:`ecbuild and cmake <../developer_tools/cmake>`.

 As described :doc:`there <../developer_tools/cmake>`, **eckit** and **fckit** are software utilities provided by ECMWF that are currently used by JEDI to read configuration files, handle error messages, configure MPI libraries, test Fortran code, call Fortran files from C++, and perform other general tasks.
-Note that the eckit and fckit repositories identified above exist on the UCAR GitHub organization, which are forks of the parent ECMWF repositories.
-In the future we plan to eliminate the UCAR forks and instead access the ECMWF repositories directly.
+Note that the eckit and fckit repositories identified are obtained directly from ECMWF.

 The lines shown above tell ecbuild which specific branches to retrieve from each GitHub repository.  **Modify these accordingly if you wish to use different branches.**  When you then run :code:`ecbuild` as described in :ref:`Step 3 <build-step3>` below, it will first check to see if these repositories already exisit on your system, within the directory of the bundle you are building.
 If not, it will clone them from GitHub.
 Then :code:`ecbuild` will proceed to checkout the branch specified by the :code:`BRANCH` argument, fetching it from GitHub if necessary.